-Clever pre-negotiates low listing fees of just $3,000 or 1% with top full-service Maryland realtors so you can keep more money in your pocket after selling your home.
+Clever pre-negotiates low listing fees of just 1.5% with top full-service Maryland realtors so you can keep more money in your pocket after selling your home.

 Keep reading to learn what you're responsible for as a seller and how much closing costs are in Maryland.
 Need estimates for your sale?
 You'll also find our Maryland seller closing costs calculator!

 How much are seller closing costs in Maryland?

 Seller closing costs include all the fees due when you finalize the sale of your home in Maryland.
 These expenses are required in order to transfer legal ownership of the property to your buyer.